Grapevine Vintage Railroad: #2248 'Puffy'

 Built by Cooke Locomotive Works in 1896, 2248, nicknamed Puffy, is the railroad's 4-6-0 steam locomotive.
 It was originally owned by the Southern Pacific Railroad for mixed passenger and freight use in California.
 Later in its life, it was converted into a fire train, and eventually ended up as a ceremonial engine in a private collection.
 Although at one point Walt Disney was eyeing it for a project that never came to be, it ended up in the hands of the Texas State Railroad in 1976.
 In 1990, #2248 was purchased by the FWWR and restored to operational condition in 1991.
 Since early 2016, the 2248 has been out of service.
-Grapevine expects to see the locomotive return to steam by 2023.
+It is unclear of the current restoration status of if & when 2248 returns to service.